gfredericks/webscale/README.md

 # webscale

-Webscale is a stupid casual persistence thing where it stores state changes as pretty-printed edn in regular files so you can check it into git or something.
+Webscale is a stupid casual persistence thing where it stores state changes (events) as pretty-printed edn in regular files so you can check it into git or something.
+It supports rolling the event files and caching snapshots of the state for quick startup.

 Don't use it for important things, it's not a good idea.